dragontaoran/SUGEN/README.md

 The latest version of SUGEN can be downloaded from [github](https://github.com/dragontaoran/SUGEN/archive/master.zip) or [github page](https://github.com/dragontaoran/SUGEN).

 ## Installation
-1. Unzip the package. \
+Step 1.
+Unzip the package.
 ```sh
   unzip SUGEN-master.zip
 ```

-2. Go to the SUGEN directory.
+Step 2.
+Go to the SUGEN directory.
 ```sh
   cd ./SUGEN-master
 ```

-3. Install SUGEN.
+Step 3.
+Install SUGEN.
 When successful, an executable called "SUGEN" will be generated in ./SUGEN-master.
 ```sh
   make
 ```